Star Wars: Galaxy's Edge: Development

 In March 2016, Iger announced that construction on both versions of the land would begin the following month, in April 2016.
 Construction began at both locations on April 14, 2016.

 In February 2017, Iger stated that the lands were scheduled to open in 2019 at both Disneyland and Hollywood Studios.

 In July 2017, at the D23 Expo, Chapek revealed that the themed lands would be called Star Wars: Galaxy's Edge.
 Chapek also announced that the Disneyland version would open first.

 In November 2017, Trowbridge announced that the planet portrayed by the land is called Batuu, which appears in the 2018 novel Star Wars: Thrawn: Alliances.

 In May 2018, Trowbridge revealed the village in which the land is set would be called Black Spire Outpost, a location briefly mentioned in the 2018 film Solo: A Star Wars Story.
 It was also announced that the Disneyland version of the land would open in summer 2019, followed by the Disney's Hollywood Studios version in late fall 2019.
 The names of the two new attractions at each location were announced in November 2018, during the D23 Destination D event held at Walt Disney World.
 A five-issue comic miniseries by Marvel Comics introduced the area's location in April 2019.
 Iger announced the opening dates for both locations on March 7, 2019.

 The Disneyland version was dedicated on May 29, 2019.
 In attendance at the dedication ceremony were Iger, Star Wars creator George Lucas, and series actors Mark Hamill, Harrison Ford, and Billy Dee Williams.
-The Disneyland version opened to the public on May 31, and because of its high popularity, a virtual queuing system was implemented on June 24.
+The Disneyland version opened to the public on May 31.
+Because of its high popularity before opening, access to Galaxy's Edge during its initial few weeks of operation required a reservation, and a virtual queuing system was later implemented on June 24.
 The land at Disney's Hollywood Studios opened on August 29, 2019.